jdbcode/Snazzy-EE-TS-GIF/README.md

 **Big thanks to:**

+All the developers and scientists who had a hand in the following technologies and libraries (and their dependencies)

-- Landsat
+- Landsat (USGS & NASA)
-- Google Earth Engine
+- Earth Engine (Google)
-- Shinyapps.io
+- Shinyapps.io (RStudio)
 - R magick
 - R rnaturalearth
 - R shiny
 - R gifski
 - R rgeos
 - R shinycssloaders

-...and all the developers and scientists who had a hand in these technologies and their dependencies.